RulesCommittee/BylawsRepository/README.md

   - **SECTION 1.** Every club is either probationary or established; unchartered or chartered.
 The Senate shall, by a supermajority vote of two-thirds, have the discretionary power to accredit probationary clubs.

-    - (a) A probationary term shall be defined as 14 academic weeks, which is approximately one semester.
+    - (a) A probationary term shall be defined as a 12 academic weeks period for new clubs to develop and prove their ability to pursue or fulfill their purpose and to function well as an organization.

     - (b) A probationary club is a club that has been accredited by the Senate, and is yet to be established or dissolved.

     - (c) An established club is one that has been established by the Club Support Committee or by the Senate.

+      - (i) Established clubs shall be guarenteed continued existance in their current status pending the completion of the annual renual process, provided that the club is not deemed to be in violation of it purpose, its constitution, Club Support regulations, the Student Union Constitution, or these Bylaws.

   - **SECTION 2.** In order to be eligible for accreditation, a prospective club must: